- About WAIMH

 WAIMH Presidents are elected four years before they take the office.
 The time after the election and before taking office, they are considered President-Elect and serve as a member of the WAIMH Executive Committee.

-The new President-Elect was appointed in WAIMH Prague Board meeting in 2016.
+The current President-Elect was appointed in WAIMH Prague Board meeting in 2016.

 Campbell Paul, Assoc Prof, MBBS, FRANZCP, Cert Child Adol Child Psych